MaritaIfemeni/Fullstack_Shopping_App/README.md

   1. Navigate to the frontend folder (cd frontend)
   2. To install the project run: npm install
-  3. Refer to package.json for scripts
+  3. Refer to package.json for scripts and dependencies
   4. To run application in development mode run: npm start
   5. To run tests run: npm test
   6. To build application for production: npm run build